The best online brokerages for investing your money are rated based on the following criteria:

 Read the full Betterment review here.

-Bonus: Best Free Financial Software
+2) Personal Capital: Best FREE Financial Software

 Personal Capital – Personal Capital has the best financial tools for investors and people who are the most serious about planning for a healthy retirement.
 You can easily x-ray your portfolio for excessive fees, get a snapshot of your asset allocation by portfolio, track your net worth and plan for your retirement.
 Personal Capital is free and should be used by all serious investors looking to retire comfortably.